Eschenmoser Symposium 2025

 Organic Chemistry Frontiers: A Celebration of Albert Eschenmoser's 100th Birthday

 Albert Eschenmoser (1925-2023) shaped organic chemistry as did few others.
 A brilliant mind gave rise to masterpieces of total synthesis – Vitamin B12 as a particular landmark – hand in hand with the development of synthetic methods, the unraveling of fundamental mechanistic problems in biosynthesis and organic chemistry, and forays into prebiotic chemistry.
-To celebrate Albert Eschenmoser's 100th birthday, the Laboratory of Organic Chemistry hosts a one-day symposium on June 6, 2025.
+To celebrate Albert Eschenmoser's 100th birthday, the Laboratory of Organic Chemistry hosted a one-day symposium on June 6, 2025.

 PROGRAM